 Who is MORAM? – Background

-I am Carlos Mora Martinez, an industrial engineer specialised in the energy sector.
-I worked for more than five years as a management & strategy consultant at Indra Business Consulting.
-During that period, I was involved in M&A and strategy projects for multinationals such as Enel, Naturgy or Telenor.
-However, finances are my passion.
+I am Carlos Mora, an industrial engineer specialised in the energy sector.
+I worked for more than five years as a management & Strategy Consultant at Indra Business Consulting & NTT.
+During that period, I was involved in M&A and strategy projects for multinationals such as Enel, Naturgy, Telenor… However, finances are my passion.
 Consequently, I studied finance and economics by myself after university.
 I took courses in the Wharton University and London School of Economics.
 Moreover, I read books of Benjamin Graham and Peter Lynch.
 I have been analysing companies since 2014.
 In 2016 I started to manage the portfolio of some family and friends.
 Since 2018, I help other people to manage their portfolios.

 Imperial College Investment Fund and Hedge Fund Experience

 I obtained a scholarship to take the MBA at Imperial College of London.
 There, I was in charge of the energy sector in the Investment Fund for one year.
 At the end of the MBA, I took a six-months internship at Sefton Place Advisors, a small Hedge Fund (Long/Short Equity & Stressed/Distressed Credit) in Mayfair.

 Along the period I spent working in the Hedge Fund and the Investment Fund, I mastered the analytical skills and learned how to manage large portfolios.
 Moreover, I carried out meetings with investor relation teams and CFOs of several companies.
 Since my beginnings, I have analysed more than 400 companies, elaborating full models and investment pitches before deciding whether to invest in them.

 Additionally, I passed the CFA 1 exam in February 2022 and obtained the title of Certificated Advisor in June 2022